pandiaraajan-hub/translate/replit.md

 ## Overview

-This is a full-stack translation application built with a React frontend and Express.js backend.
-The app provides real-time translation between Chinese, English, and Tamil languages using the Google Translate API.
-It features voice input, text-to-speech capabilities, and translation history management.
+This is a full-stack voice-to-voice translation application built with a React frontend and Express.js backend.
+The app provides automatic real-time translation between Chinese, English, and Tamil languages using the Google Translate API.
+It features voice input with automatic speech-to-speech translation, enhanced mobile responsiveness, and intelligent error handling - designed for seamless voice-only communication.

 ## User Preferences